patlican23/spinalcordtoolbox/documentation/source/user_section/tutorials/customizing_registration.rst

           step=1,type=imseg,algo=centermassrot,metric=MeanSquares,iter=10,smooth=0,gradStep=0.5,slicewise=0,smoothWarpXY=2,pca_eigenratio_th=1.6:
           step=2,type=seg,algo=bsplinesyn,metric=MeanSquares,iter=3,smooth=1,gradStep=0.5,slicewise=0,smoothWarpXY=2,pca_eigenratio_th=1.6

 This long string of values defines a 3-step transformation.
-Each step is separated by a ``:`` character, and begins with ``step=#``, where ``#`` can be ``0, 1, 2, etc``.
-At each step, a distinct transformation is computed:
+Each step is separated by a `:` character, and each step begins with ``"step=#"``.
+The parameters for each step are separated by `,` characters.

-* **Step 0:** Straighten the spinal cord, then match the subject labels to the template labels.
-* **Step 1:** Nonrigid deformation, first pass.
-Deals with large deformations in the spinal cord.
-* **Step 2:** Nonrigid deformation, second pass.
-Applies fine cord shape adjustments.

 Typically, step 0 is not altered.
-However, Steps 1 and 2 can be tweaked, and additional steps (e.g. 3, 4) can be added.
-Some of the common parameters to tweak include:
+However, steps 1 and 2 can be tweaked, and additional steps (e.g. 3, 4) can be added.

+These default parameters have been chosen so that step 1 applies coarse adjustments, while step 2 applies fine adjustments.
+In general, we recommend that you stick to this kind of approach, by gradually applying finer and finer adjustments with each successive step.

    .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/registration_to_template/sct_register_to_template-param-algo.png
       :align: right